 It’s lucky if a bat falls on you, it’s unlucky if a family brings a bat into the house.
-If a bat flies into a house, it’s a sign that ghosts are about and it’s a bad omen if bats appear during a wedding ceremony.
+If a bat flies into a house, it’s a sign that ghosts are out and about; and it’s a bad omen if bats appear during a wedding ceremony.

 Here are the more popular myths, superstitions and legends about spiders, wolves, and more…

-Okay, they’re a little scary.
-Interestingly enough, there are not nearly as many superstitions about them as you may think.
+Okay, we admit – they’re a little scary.
+But despite the number of arachnophobes in the world, there are not nearly as many superstitions about them as you may think…

 Spiders are actually very beneficial as they eat many other dangerous and annoying insects.
 Only a very few North American spiders are poisonous (including the Brown Recluse and Black Widows).
-Keep an eye out for those two (among others), but learn to live with spiders – they are beneficial in many ways.
+Keep an eye out for those two (among others), but learn to live with spiders – they are a very important part of our ecosystem and we rely on them in many ways.

 Vilified throughout history, the wolf has been given a bad rap in nearly every form of literature and movies (with the exception of, maybe, Twilight – but Meyer made even a vampire look good).
 Now they are endangered and have become a symbol of both independence and reliance.

 After humans nearly caused the gray wolves to go extinct in the lower 48, conservationists have fought to bring them back.
 Successfully.
 Yet, the legends and superstitions that plague this noble species continue.

 While the majority of ranchers and farmers have made their peace with the breed, the hunters are still upset that one or two fewer hunting passes are handed out on elk and deer each year, and have again fought to eradicate the species.

 Education is the only way to reach these people.
 Decreasing your intake of beef is the other way to make a difference.